quentin-duchemin/WATRES/docs/source/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~

-GAMCR is a Python package allowing to learn reponse to different treatments of tumor at the subclonal resolution.
-In the following, we describe the steps to follow to get a correct environment to use our package.
+WATRES is a Python package allowing to predict transit time distributions of watersheds from precipitation, streamflow and potential evapostranspiration data.

 conda prerequisites
 ###################